-Alright.
-I lived in Medellin for 6 months, so I had plenty of boozy weekends to put together the perfect night out in Poblado.
+I lived in Medellin for 6 months, so I had plenty of boozy weekends to put together the perfect night Poblado bar crawl.
 You probably don’t have as much time in the city as I did, so I created this guide to help you hit up all my favorite places in one night.

 Follow these suggestions for the ultimate Poblado bar crawl because whether you’re into craft beer, shots, classy establishments or clubbing all night, this list has it all.

 Every one knows you can’t go out on an empty stomach, so you need to start your Poblado bar crawl with dinner.
-What’s your budget?
+So, what’s your budget?

-Bonhomia is the best restaurant in Poblado.
+In my humble opinion, Bonhomia is one of the best restaurants in Poblado.
 It serves amazing charcuterie platters, fresh baked bread, and papas bravas.
-A meal for two here will run you about $25.
-They also have a fancy cocktail menu with drinks around $8 each.
+A meal for two here will run you about 25 usd.
+They also have a fancy cocktail menu with drinks around 8 usd each.
 I recommend this restaurant if you have money to blow and want to check out their awesome patio and chill ambiance.

 If your budget is a little lower, then definitely hit up Querido Food and Love.
 This place is a gem.
-Its cute and classy, but meals will only run you about $5 each, and glasses of wine are only $3 more.
-I recommend the spinach and artichoke dip and truffle pizza.
-Yuuum.
+Its cute and classy, but meals will only run you about 5 usd each, and glasses of wine are 3 usd more.
+If you go, I recommend the spinach and artichoke dip and truffle pizza!

-A lot of people know this is a major party hostel, but most people don’t know that the cocktails are 2 for 1 between 6pm and 8pm.
-Thats two mojitos, gin and tonics, or whatevers for $4.
+A lot of people know this is a major party hostel, but most people don’t know that the cocktails are 2 for 1 between 6 and 8 pm.
+Thats two mojitos, gin and tonics, or whatevers for only 4 usd.
 And they’re strong too.